ElsayedAtef/PostgresSQL-Backup/README.md

 # PostgresSQL-Backup
-This script to backup all databases and compress every copy to reduce space
+This script is important to everyone using PostgresSQL You can by this script backup every database only and compress it and will save all database in on dir with name contain date and hour of taken backup